 - 1 red bell pepper chopped small, green bell pepper works as well

-- 1/2 cup or 4 ounces green chile roasted, peeled and chopped small, frozen or canned is fine also
+- 4 ounces chopped green chile roasted, peeled and chopped small, frozen or canned is fine also

 - 1 teaspoon ground cumin